tiesebarrell/camunda-cloud-docs/docs/connectzeebe_cli-zbctl.md

 ## Usage

-A detailed documentation about zbctl can be found [here](https://github.com/jwulf/zbctl#readme).
+Detailed documentation about zbctl can be found [here](https://github.com/jwulf/zbctl#readme).

 Basically: After creating a client, `export` statements are displayed which set all necessary environment variables.
 If these are known to the system, `zbctl` can communicate directly with its own cluster in the cloud without further configuration.